padrino/padrino-framework/guides/getting-started.md

 Read through these tutorials to understand routes, helpers, and the request/response cycle that is exposed through Sinatra.
-The most comprehensive resource is probably the"Sinatra Book":[http://www.sinatrarb.com/book.html](http://www.sinatrarb.com/book.html) so make sure to skim through that and familiarize yourself with the concepts before continuing to Padrino.
+The most comprehensive resource is probably the [Sinatra Book](http://www.sinatrarb.com/book.html) so make sure to skim through that and familiarize yourself with the concepts before continuing to Padrino.

 ## Scalable Sinatra using Padrino